SitecorePowerShell/Book/troubleshooting.md

 Some users have reported an [issue](https://github.com/SitecorePowerShell/Console/issues/404) where the package installation in Sitecore hangs while installing SPE.
 One possible fix is to disable the Sitecore Analytics feature; this of course assumes you do not plan on using it for your instance.

+**Note:** You can see the Sitecore Stack Exchange answer [here](https://sitecore.stackexchange.com/questions/17984/unable-to-elevate-console-in-9-1-azure-paas/18775#18775) describing the contents of the configuration.

 **Article:** Martin Miles encountered the issue and proposed a fix [here](https://github.com/SitecorePowerShell/Book/tree/5daee3160885dadd7031fee723dccf12a33abd7b/[https:/blog.martinmiles.net/post/sitecore-8-re-indexing-errors-out-and-module-installation-never-ends-without-mongodb-running]/README.md).

 **Hack:**  Run this script on Sitecore 8.0.